dimara/ganeti/doc/design-network2.rst

   availability.
 All this logic will be extracted in a separate class with helper methods for easier manipulation of IP ranges and bitarrays.

+  Bitarray processing can be optimized too.
+The usage of bitarrays will be reduced since (a) we no longer have `external_reservations` and (b) pools will have shorter bitarrays (i.e. will not have to cover the whole subnet).
+Besides that, we could keep the bitarrays in memory, so that in most cases (e.g. adding/removing reservations, querying), we don't keep converting strings to bitarrays and vice versa.
+Also, the Haskell code could as well keep this in memory as a bitarray, and validate it on load.

 3) Changes in config module.